vsimakhin/web-logbook/README.md

 If you enable the `No ICAO codes filter` option, the app will ignore ICAO airport codes that contain numbers and dashes, which are not commonly used ICAO codes.
 By default, this option is unchecked, which makes the database slightly smaller and cleaner.

-# Advanced Configuration
+## ⚙️ Advanced Configuration

-## Docker & Kubernetes

-Check [readme](./docker/README.md) for dockerized app for more details.

 ## HTTPS enable

 You can generate your own certificate and key and store it in the different directories in your operating system.
-For that use `--key` and `--cert` parameters to specify the exact location and wun app with `--enable-https` flag.
+For that use `--key` and `--cert` parameters to specify the exact location and run the app with `--enable-https` flag.

 ## MySQL database